+Regular Semester

-Regular Semester Tuition before the first day of class Fees before the first day of class Tuition during the first week of class 5% 100% Tuition after the seventh day of the semester Fees after the seventh day of the semester Note: There is a different schedule for Saturday classes.
+Tuition before the first day of class Fees before the first day of class Tuition during the first week of class Fees during the first week of class Tuition after the seventh day of the semester Fees after the seventh day of the semester

+Note: There is a different schedule for Saturday classes.
 See the Business Office for details.

-Summer Session Tuition before the first day of class Fees before the first day of class Tuition the first day of class Tuition after the first day of the session
+Summer Session Tuition before the first day of class Fees before the first day of class 0% 0% Tuition the first day of class Fees the first day of class Tuition after the first day of the session Fees after the first day of the session